 WARNING: Space heaters may produce sufficient exhaust gases to pollute the awning space if it is totally enclosed (from a general comfort, smell, and hygiene point of view).
 In the extreme case, there could be a build up of carbon dioxide to a dangerous level.

-Note: Motorhome owners are advised to allow some fresh air circulation into the awning space when such appliances are in use.
-It should be noted that the space heater flue terminates on the offside of the vehicle.
+Note: Motorhome owners are advised to allow some fresh air circulation into the awning space when such appliances are in use

 ELECTRICAL SYSTEMS

 Batteries